Teatro Ambassador

 Ambassador Theater

-Built during the 1940’s the 500-seat Teatro Venus specialized in B-movies.
+Located in the Miramar district.
+The 500-seat Teatro Ambassador specialized in B-movies and opened on October 1, 1948 with Vivien Leigh in “Anna Karenina.
+It was operated by Cobian Theatres.
 During its early years, it was the place where kids went to see "Abbott and Costello" movies.

 During the 1960’s and 1970’s it changed to exploitation fare and was re-named Teatro Ambassador.
 It was the place to see women in prison films, AIP and Hammer horror flicks and even the infamous "Ilsa" movies.